 Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

-Public consultation on the proposals to relocate specialist services at Mount Vernon Cancer Centre (19 January – 29 March 2026).
+The public consultation about the proposals for Mount Vernon Cancer Centre has closed.
 Please scroll to the bottom of this page for further information.

-Mount Vernon Cancer Centre is a well renowned, specialised cancer centre based in Northwood, Middlesex.
+Mount Vernon Cancer Centre is a well renowned, specialist cancer centre in Northwood, Middlesex.

 As a centre of excellence we pride ourselves on both our technical treatments and our patient care.
 Our staff is highly trained in non-surgical oncology.